U.S. Highways in New Mexico

 From here, you begin a real gain in altitude and enter mountainous country.
 285 in this area does not go through any major population centers - the next city of any size is Alamosa, Colorado, about 34 miles north of the state line.
 The highway is 2-lane the whole way to Colorado.
 As you approach the state line, you enter the broad and flat San Luis Valley, which supports mainly agriculture that does not depend on a long growing season such as hay and alfalfa.

-After the completion of a new alignment between Artesia and Roswell in the 1960s, the old alignment through Lake Arthur and Hagerman was designated as "Alternate U.S. 285."
+ALTERNATE - After the completion of a new alignment between Artesia and Roswell in the 1960s, the old alignment through Lake Arthur and Hagerman was designated as "Alternate U.S. 285."
 This road was shown as such on maps until the 1980s, but as early as the mid-1970s, it had been re-signed as NM-2, its current designation.

-Santa Fe: U.S. 84-85-285 ran through the Plaza from the time of their inception.
+BYPASS - U.S. 84-85-285 ran through the Santa Fe Plaza from the time of their inception.
 At that time, traffic was routed through the narrow 17th Century streets leading to the Plaza, where 85 diverged from 84-285 (and 64 began).
 By the 1960s, formal Bypasses were set up for the U. S. routes through Santa Fe.
 A bypass of the Plaza area was set up on St. Michael Drive for U.S. 85, allowing through traffic to bypass the center of Santa Fe altogether..
-Intersecting this rout was a second bypass for 84-285 on St. Francis Drive.
+Intersecting this route was a second bypass for 84-285 on St. Francis Drive.
 Bypass U.S. 64 was marked on this bypass north of U.S. 85 (Cerrillos Road).
 When I-25 was completed around Santa Fe around 1977, the St. Francis Drive bypass for 84-285 was extended south to intersect I-25.
 By the 1980s, U.S. 85 was removed from Santa Fe altogether and U.S. 84-285 was routed down its former bypass route.
 Presently, NM-466 occupies both old U.S. 85 (Pecos Trail) as far as St. Michael Drive and then down St. Michael Drive to Cerrillos Road (now NM-14).

 U.S. 366